KXAAR/dawa-autocomplete2/README.md

 - To mitigate project risk when/if SDFIdk decides to depricate DAWA in favor for gsearch (see below)

 ## How to use
 We will not maintain an NPM package going forward.
-Projects that need the extended functionality provided by this fork should integrate the libray as a module in a ~/lib og ~/util folder.
+Projects that need the extended functionality provided by this fork should integrate the libray as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), see also this [Stackoverflow](https://stackoverflow.com/a/36554930)

 # Original SDFI readme below

 ## Please consider using Gsearch instead of DAWA Autocomplete
 https://github.com/SDFIdk/gsearch